-This often starts with new enquiries from people wanting your services who have seen your marketing messages - website, leaflets, adverts, etc - or heard recommendations from friends or referrals from other professionals.
+Of course, new enquiries can start from people wanting your services who have found other marketing messages - leaflets, adverts, business cards, etc - or heard recommendations from friends or referrals from other professionals.

 Even those who have seen your business card, advert or leaflet - or have received a recommendation about you - are still most likely to look at your website before contacting you.
 In fact, people tend to check with several sources such as family, colleagues, social media, other review providers: the average is 3 different sources.

 Unfortunately, 'Normal Marketing' methods do not work very well for professional firms.

 It is in the nature of professional services that they do not fit well with traditional marketing procedures.

 Your website is your most useful marketing tool.